Coherence for Frobenius pseudomonoids and the geometry of linear proofs: 3 dimensional proofs for linear logic

 It is a fair summary of this definition to say that two diagrams are equivalent just when one can be \textit{deformed} into the other.

-Our presentation here is informal, but we emphasize that our definition of the surface calculus and its equivalence relation can be made completely precise in terms of the formal development of \autoref{sec:coherence}: two diagrams are equivalent just when they are equal as 2\-morphisms in the monoidal bicategory $\free{\F ^*}$.
+Our presentation here is informal, but we emphasize that our definition of the surface calculus and its equivalence relation can be made completely precise in terms of the formal development of \autoref{sec:coherence}: the diagrams represent composite 2\-morphisms in $\free {\F^*}$, and two diagrams are equivalent just when their corresponding 2\-morphisms are equal.